Mumbai Metro gets the final green signal from Railway Board

-The 11.04-km Versova-Andheri-Ghatkopar Metro has gotten the final statutory clearance from the Railway Board
+The 11.04-km Versova-Andheri-Ghatkopar (VAG) Metro has gotten the final statutory clearance from the Railway Board, which means the line can be inaugurated any day

 Six years after work began on the Versova-Andheri-Ghatkopar (VAG) Metro line, the project has received its final clearance.
 The Railway Board has given the pending statutory clearance to the 11.04-km line.
 This means the line can be inaugurated any day.